×

 What do expats in kobe appreciate most about the local culture?

 "Expats in Kobe, Japan often appreciate the city's rich history and cultural heritage, which is reflected in its architecture, festivals, and traditions.
 They also value the local cuisine, particularly Kobe beef, which is renowned worldwide for its flavor and quality.
 The politeness and respectfulness of the Japanese people is another aspect that expats admire, as it creates a welcoming and comfortable environment.
 Many expats also appreciate the cleanliness and safety of Kobe, which makes it a pleasant place to live.
 The efficient public transportation system is another highlight, making it easy to navigate the city and explore its many attractions.
-Lastly, expats often enjoy the balance between modernity and tradition in Kobe, where skyscrapers stand alongside ancient temples, offering a unique blend of old and new," remarked one expat who made the move to kobe.
+Lastly, expats often enjoy the balance between modernity and tradition in Kobe, where skyscrapers stand alongside ancient temples, offering a unique blend of old and new," remarked one expat living in kobe, Japan.

 What do expats find most challenging?